oracle/truffleruby/README.md

 * Boot Ruby applications in less time
 * Execute C extensions in a managed environment
 * Add fast and low-overhead interoperability with languages like Java, JavaScript, Python and R
-* Provide new tooling such as debuggers and monitoring
+* Provide new tooling such as debuggers and monitoring that work across languages
 * All while maintaining very high compatibility with the standard implementation of Ruby

 ## TruffleRuby Configurations